 Order hot, sugary drinks like coffee to help with nausea and ease your mind.
 It’s also not a bad idea to eat some food.

-What Are The Best Amsterdam Coffeeshops in Amsterdam?
+The Best Coffeeshops in Amsterdam

 Or you can throw caution to the wind and walk into the first establishment you find and see if you like the vibe.